 How do I find the model number on my Indesit Cooker?

 On Indesit cookers the Data Plate can be difficult to find and sometimes unobvious when you find it.
-On a broad range of models, the plate tends to be on the appliance housing - the back for cookers and on either the side or the top for built in ovens.
+On a broad range of models, the plate tends to be on the appliance housing; on the back for cookers and on either the side or the top for built-in ovens.
 Sometimes the Data Plate can be found by opening the main oven door on the rim of the oven cavity next to the door seal.

-If your removing a built in appliance, you will need to carefully slide the appliance forward, sometimes this will require to you remove fixing screws at the side.
-When doing this be careful to ensure the cooker is isolated from the mains and you have a work bench to support the cooker as you bring it forward.
+If you're removing a built-in appliance, you will need to carefully slide the appliance forward, sometimes this will require to you remove fixing screws at the side.
+When doing this, be careful to ensure the cooker is isolated from the mains and you have a work bench to support the cooker as you bring it forward.

 Newer range of models will have a lot more information printed on the Data Plate.
 The one to look out for is the Model Number which is a series of numbers and letters usually indicated by MN.
 Examples of this are:

-Other important information you will find on newer models Data Plates is a Commodity or Production number.
-This is a long series of numbers 9 or 11 digits long which denotes which model and version of appliance you have.
+Other important information you will find on newer models' data Plates is a Commodity or Production number.
+This is a long series of numbers, 9 or 11 digits long which denotes which model and version of appliance you have.
 The only other number that you should note down is the Serial Number indicated by SN.
-This is a series of numbers can help identify changes in parts fitted to your model.
+This is a series of numbers that can help identify changes in parts fitted to your model.